makalkas/SQL_Portfolio_Examples/README.md

 	- Select DISTINCT
 	- Select * INTO
 	- Select TOP #
-5. **Other**- Transaction control and other scripts that don't exactly fit in the other categories.
+5. **TCL** - Transaction Control Language
    	- BEGIN TRANSACTION
    	- COMMIT
 	- ROLLBACK
  	- SAVEPOINT
+7. **Other**- other scripts that don't exactly fit in the other categories.
+	- USE
+	- EXEC
+	- BREAK/CONTINUE
+ 	- GOTO
+  	- IF/ELSE
+   	- WAITFOR
 	- BEGIN TRY/END TRY
 	- BEGIN CATCH/END CATCH
+ 	- WHILE

 Each text file will contain coments on the problem an provide a description of the thinking behind solution as well as the actual script.